yevgen-nykytenko/Aspose.Words-Cloud/README.md

 New SDKs are not backwards compatible with previous generation because of the last item.
 It should be straightforward to convert your code to using Request/Response objects, if you need any help on migration please ask at [Free Support Forums] (https://forum.aspose.cloud/c/words).

 # Licensing
-All Aspose.Words for Cloud SDKs are licensed under [MIT License](LICENSE)
+All Aspose.Words for Cloud SDKs are licensed under [MIT License](LICENSE).

 # Resources
 + [**Website**](https://www.aspose.cloud)